Leaf-Footed Pine Seed Bugs Identification Guide

 Physical Characteristics

-Leaf-footed pine seed bugs (Leptoglossus corculus) are about 15 to 19 mm long, or roughly 0.6 to 0.75 inches.
-They have long, slightly flat bodies that are reddish-brown to dark brown.
-The easiest way to spot any leaf-footed bug is to look at the back legs.
+Leaf-footed pine seed bugs (Leptoglossus corculus) are about 15 to 19 mm long, or roughly 3/4 of an inch.
+They have long, slightly flat bodies that range from reddish-brown to dark brown.
+The easiest way to spot any leaf-footed bug is by looking at the back legs.
 These bugs have flat, leaf-shaped plates on their hind legs.
-That is where the name comes from.
-On this species, the outer plate is longer than the inner one.
-This detail helps tell it apart from close relatives.
+On this species, the outer edge of the leg plate is longer than the inner edge.
+That detail is one of the best ways to tell it apart from close relatives.

 Adults have wings and can fly.
-They often buzz loudly when taking off.
-Their mouthparts work like tiny needles.
-They sit under the head and pierce plant tissue to feed on pine seeds and conelets.
+They often make a loud buzzing sound when they take off.
+Their mouthparts work like tiny needles, sitting under the head and piercing plant tissue to feed on pine seeds and young cones.

 Common Look-Alikes

-Leaf-footed pine seed bugs are frequently confused with several other insects:
+People often mix up leaf-footed pine seed bugs with several other insects:

-• Western Conifer Seed Bug (Leptoglossus occidentalis): Very similar in size and shape.
-It usually has a more visible white zigzag line across the wings and slightly different hind leg proportions.
+- Western Conifer Seed Bug (Leptoglossus occidentalis): Very similar in size and shape.
+The western conifer seed bug has a clearer white zigzag line across the wings, more even hind leg plates, and lighter coloring with yellow and black belly markings.

-• Stink Bugs (Halyomorpha halys and others): Similar size and also enter homes in fall.
+- Stink Bugs: Similar in size and also common fall invaders.
 Stink bugs have a wider, shield-shaped body and do not have the leaf-like hind leg plates.

 Leaf-Footed Pine Seed Bug Behavior and Biology